DiddiLeija/diddiparser2/docs/contrib.rst

 .. seealso::

     `DSGP 0 <https://github.com/DiddiLeija/diddiparser2/blob/main/dsgp/dsgp-0.md>`_
-      This DGSP describes the scheme that all the DSGPs should follow.
+      This DSGP describes the scheme that all the DSGPs should follow.

     `Tree of DSGPs <https://github.com/DiddiLeija/diddiparser2/tree/main/dsgp/>`_
       This tree contains the complete list of DSGPs.